 To apply for an Arizona intern license you must have the following qualifications:

 - You must be enrolled and seated in class in a US university accredited pharmacist degree program, or be a recent (less than 1 year) graduate of an accredited program.
+(School must provide a letter or official transcript showing your attendance in the pharmacy program for that school.
+These documents must be the original documents and come directly from the school, we cannot accept from the applicant.)

 - If you are a graduate of a foreign university, you must have an FPGEC certificate.